 Many people get confused by the question, is a rhinoceros a dinosaur?
 There is some specific resemblance between these two in physiology.
-So, if you don’t understand the rhinoceros facts as well as the dinosaur, you will not be able to give an answer to is a rhinoceros a dinosaur.
-This article will be discussing- is a rhinoceros a dinosaur, in-depth.
+So, if you don’t understand the rhinoceros facts as well as the dinosaur, you will not be able to answer whether is a rhinoceros a dinosaur.
+This article will discuss a rhinoceros as a dinosaur, in-depth.

 Is a rhinoceros a dinosaur?